 – Preparing for (and attending) a Preliminary Hearing;

 – Exchanging documents with the other party and agreeing a bundle of documents;

-– Taking witness statements, instructing experts/Counsel, drafting statements and agreeing their content with witnesses;
+– Taking witness statements, instructing experts/Counsel, drafting statements and agreeing their content

 – Preparing Bundle of Documents;

 – Reviewing and advising on the other party’s witness statements;